Experience the rich culture of the Balkans from this hotel in Sofia, Bulgaria

 Sofia Opera and Ballet - 4.6 km

-The Sofia National Opera, founded in 1890, is the oldest and most prestigious opera theatre in Bulgaria.
+The Sofia National Opera, founded in 1890, is the oldest and most prestigious opera theater in Bulgaria.

 St. Alexander Nevsky Cathedral - 4.8 km